MikeHardIce/strigui/doc/intro.md

 ```
 in your terminal to download necessary jars.

-Having done that, open you favorite IDE and go to src/ghosthly_things/core.clj
+Having done that, open your favorite IDE and go to src/ghosthly_things/core.clj

 The first thing we need is a window.
 So lets add the require for strigui